 My trip in Chiang Mai

 I stayed at the Chiangmai Plaza Hotel which was conveniently located at the heart of the city.
-The price for a night for a double bed room was pretty reasonable - US$40 per night.
-The room may be spacious but its pretty old and the wifi was not working most of the time.
+The price for a night for a double bedroom was pretty reasonable - US$40 per night.
+The room may be spacious but it is pretty old and the wifi was not working most of the time.
 Despite voicing out my frustration to the staff at the lobby, nothing was done.
-Wifi is one of the most important thing in the hotel, if this hotel can't provide a proper one, then I won't be coming back next time.
+Wifi is one of the most important things in the hotel if this hotel can't provide a proper one, then I won't be coming back next time.
 The good thing is this hotel provides with complimentary breakfast and it wasn't that bad.

 First stop was at Anusarn Market which was about 5 minutes from the hotel.